When Raylene de Villiers consulted with fertility astrologer Nicola Smuts she was prepared for the fact she may never become a mother.

 With triplets, Raylene and Jacques thought their family was complete.
 However, Nicola advised Raylene to be aware that in May 2012 she would be very fertile.
 “I didn’t really take this to heart,” she laughs, but in June 2012, after weeks of sickness – which was originally thought to be a lingering bout of gastroenteritis – and a couple of trips to the hospital, Raylene discovered she was pregnant, naturally.
 Her son, Ethan, was born on February 6, 2013.

 First practising fertility astrology 15 years ago, Nicola Smuts now lives and works in the UK.
-Her clientele, who consult with her via Skype, are global and varied.
+Her clientele, who consult with her via Skype, is global and varied.

 “You don’t have to be a believer in astrology to benefit,” she is quick to state, speaking exclusively to Fertility Road.
 “Astrology is not a belief system; you could be a raving atheist, you could be Richard Dawkins, and it would still work!”
 Indeed, she notes that many of her clients are, initially, sceptics.